drunkpotatoes/Pacman/README.md

     ### Client

     Main thread     - Handles user input and sends it to the server.
-Plots information received from server listen thread.
+Plots information received from listen thread.
     Listen thread   - Listens to server messages and sends the plays to the main thread via SQL queue.